HES-XPLAIN/dimlpfidex/README.md

 #### Add dependencies

 To add new dependencies to the project, add them to the `pyproject.toml` file.
-To add them to the virtualenv, use
+To add them to the virtualenv, use:

 ```shell
 pip install .